 The battery compartment houses the rechargeable Lithium Ion (Li-Ion) battery pack.
-The battery pack instantly charges whenever you connect the AC adapter to the notebook.
+The battery pack instantly start to charge whenever you connect the AC adapter to the notebook.
 It is very important to always have the battery installed in the notebook to insure that it is continuously charged.
-If the battery pack is uninstalled for a long period of time, the battery cells are drained, causing battery pack to deteriorate.
+If the battery pack is uninstalled for a long period of time, the battery cells are drained, causing the battery pack to deteriorate.